wesovilabs/workshop-graphql/README.md

  }
  ```

- and once we have records into the database will be able to consume them.
+ and once there're records in the database, we will be able to consume them.

 ```graphql
 query {